karpurgauram/pratyabhijna/content/scriptures/bhairavastavaḥ.md

 <span class="center-text">`tan-maya-citta-tayā hṛdi vande |1|`</span>

 <span class="center-text">translation:—</span>
-I do humbly venerate with unwavering devotion, I beseech Thee, O Supreme Lord Śiva, whose presence encompasseth all that is and ever shall be.
+<span class="center-text">I do humbly venerate with unwavering devotion, I beseech Thee, O Supreme Lord Śiva, whose presence encompasseth all that is and ever shall be.
 Thou, in Thine infinite grace, dost unveil Thyself through realization as the boundless Bhairavanātha, the mighty Protector of the bereft and helpless.
-To Thee, O Eternal One, do I render mine prayer and homage, with all the fervor of mine soul.
+To Thee, O Eternal One, do I render mine prayer and homage, with all the fervor of mine soul.</span>

 <span class="center-text">`त्वन्मयमेतदशेषमिदानीं`</span>